 I’m not kidding that a few years ago, I wholeheartedly believed aliens were visiting our planet.
 I believed that religions all bore a resemblance to each other because of aliens having visited the earth in ancient times.
 I even witnessed a UFO myself.
 But nowadays, I’m having a crisis.
 You see, I no longer believe that UFOs are alien-controlled ships.
-I no longer believe that we’ve been visited.
-I don’t believe those alien abductions are real.
-And I don’t believe aliens guided our ancestors in ancient times.
+I might not believe that we’ve been visited.
+I might not believe those alien abductions are real.
+And I have trouble conceiving that aliens guided our ancestors in ancient times.
 So what the hell happened?

 Science & Critical Thinking

 First of all, I’m a science guy.
 I have a degree in engineering and I do IT work as a full-time career.
 As a result, my education and work experience have taught me the rules of critical thinking.
 They’ve taught me about drawing conclusions from evidence.
 They’ve also taught me the dangers of searching for evidence solely to support an existing conclusion.
 After writing about UFO encounters and researching alternative explanations for the past couple years, very rarely does something come up that isn’t explainable.

 I’m not a closed-minded person, in fact, I’m open to the idea that we’re being visited.
 Unfortunately, a glowing ball in the sky that you can’t identify just isn’t enough to convince me.
 Alien abduction stories that are clearly cases of sleep paralysis simply don’t convince me.
 And the History Channel show Ancient Aliens definitely can’t convince me.

 The desire to believe is one thing consistent in all of my research on UFO sightings.
 This desire creates a bias in the witness that’s undeniable.
 I’ve seen witnesses who quickly come to a conclusion simply based on their existing beliefs.